|Source Database||© INCommunities: Community Information Database|

 ABORIGINAL HEALING AND WELLNESS PROGRAM - provides crisis intervention and support services to those who are at risk or are currently experiencing family violence and/or crisis in their lives.
 Offers supportive peer counselling, referrals to community agencies, healing/talking circles, cultural events and other forms of support from an Aboriginal perspective.

-YOUTH PROGRAM - offers regular weekly group programs for Aboriginal youth between the ages of 14-24 years of age.
-Regular recreational, cultural and leadership programs offered.
-Transportation provided.
+YOUTH PROGRAM - The program addresses barriers to education & employment and promotes leadership.
+Offers group programs for Aboriginal youth between the ages of 14-24 years of age.

 COMMUNITY ACTION PROGRAM FOR CHILDREN - offers regular weekly programs designed for parents and children ages 0-6 years of age.
 Transportation provided upon request.
 Topics addressed include: healthy habits, cultural teachings, parenting strategies and resources, child development, community kitchen.